Looking for the best things to do in Notting Hill? Look no further. Here’s my personalized guide for how to spend a day in the area — from a local!

-Roaming London’s bookshops will always be one of my favorite things to do in the city, and there’s nothing quite like browsing paperbacks to the backdrop of Notting Hill.
+Roaming London’s bookshops will always be one of my favourite things to do in the city, and there’s nothing quite like browsing paperbacks to the backdrop of Notting Hill.

-So, satisfy the bookworm in you and visit Lutyens & Rubinstein’s; a cozy independent bookshop filled with every type of book under the sun, and a homey ambiance to match.
+So, satisfy the bookworm in you and visit Lutyens & Rubinstein’s; a cosy independent bookshop filled with every type of book under the sun, and a homey ambience to match.

 8. Have a Gin at the Distillery

 Find your way to the four-storied hub and only working Distillery in the UK for the best internationally-renowned drink you’ll ever get your hands on.

 The electric cocktails are enough to make you hang around, but if you want the night to go on you can book a room at their equally impressive hotel.

 If you’re looking for things to do in Notting Hill on the “cooler” side, visit the Graffik Gallery.

 Featuring some of the world’s best street art (hey Banksy) the public gallery is open for business.
 The price tags are rather hefty, but if you’re not keen to buy you can always have a quick peek and admire all the artwork on offer.